dahlia/logtape/docs/manual/filters.md

 export type Filter = (record: LogRecord) => boolean;
 ~~~~

+The `configure()` function takes a `~Config.filters` object that maps filter
+names to filter functions.
+You can use the filter names in
+the `~Config.loggers` object to assign filters to loggers.

 For example, the following filter discards log messages whose property `elapsed`
 is less than 100 milliseconds: